SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Unused animation has been added for spell card

 Zanmu:
- - Actionable state after skill occurs faster
+ - Actionable state after C1 occurs faster
  - Skill and Ex attack require more meter to use
  - Skill range and speed has been decreased
  - Ex no longer converts Ex animal spirits to pure spirits if the opponent has the respective 'Strengthening' card